-I grew up in Reno, Nv, with an appreciation for the Sierra mountain range and high desert.
-In addition to hiking in the sublime eastern Sierra range and richly colored high desert, I express my love for range and desert by primarily painting in saturated colors with oils.
+I grew up in Reno, NV, with an appreciation for the Sierra mountain range and high desert.
+Hiking in these landscapes bring to mind the rich colors and high contrast of early mornings or sunsets, my favorite times to hike .
 My desire to capture wilderness locations in an expressionistic manner, is to bring fresh, unique interpretations to various remote areas of the west.

-I have exhibited work at the Sheppard Gallery, Getchell Library, Truckee Meadows Community College, Bristlecone Gallery at Western NV Community College, Wilbur D. May Museum, Friends of Nevada Wilderness, Raymond James Financial Services, Nevada Art Gallery, Midtown Reno during Artown Downtown, and Art Doors sponsored by Doors to Recovery.
+I have exhibited work at the Carson City Courthouse curated by Capital City Arts Initiative, Yosemite Museum Gallery, several Washoe Co. libraries, North Tahoe Art Gallery, Prism Art Gallery in Minden, Sheppard Gallery, Getchell Library, Truckee Meadows Community College, Bristlecone Gallery at Western NV Community College, Wilbur D. May Museum, Friends of Nevada Wilderness, SUP Cafe, Raymond James Financial Services, Nevada Artist Association Gallery, Midtown Reno during Artown Downtown, and Art Doors sponsored by Doors to Recovery.